ashwin-sanjay/Fake_Pokemon_Card_Detector/README.md

 The results demonstrate that the model learns a compact manifold of genuine card appearance using only 200 real examples, and counterfeit cards fall outside this manifold with high probability.
 Importantly, detection is driven by local deviations (patch-level features), not global memorization.

-AUC $\approx$ 0.95 means that ranking cards by anomaly score is highly reliable.
+AUC $$\approx$$ 0.95 means that ranking cards by anomaly score is highly reliable.
 Even though in this experiment the class imbalance led to poorer F1 scores and thus binary separation, ranking remained strong, which means that the system seems to be well-suited for *triage*, where high-score cards are set aside for manual inspection (rather than making binary decisions using the model).

-Additionally, "post-hoc" thresholding can be done to match cost or prevalence assumptions, which is shown by the experiment to be plausibly viable, since the validation set showed a strong $\mathrm{F1} \approx 0.95$ when thresholding was tuned on the validation set operating regime.
+Additionally, "post-hoc" thresholding can be done to match cost or prevalence assumptions, which is shown by the experiment to be plausibly viable, since the validation set showed a strong $$\mathrm{F1} \approx 0.95$$ when thresholding was tuned on the validation set operating regime.

 ## 2 Methodological Significance